-When investors think of blue chip Canadian stocks, they often think of stocks that pay dividends.
+When investors think of blue chip Canadian stocks, they often think of some of the best Canadian dividend stocks.
 However, this isn't necessarily the case.

 What are Canadian blue chip stocks?

-My definition of blue chip stocks is simply one that has a large market capitalization and is a top company in its industry.
+Our definition of a blue chip stock is simply one that has a large market capitalization and is a top company in its industry.

 Typically I look for high quality stocks that are within the top three in terms of performance in the sector, but industries like the Canadian banking industry can have a multitude of stocks I consider blue chip even if they aren't a front runner.

 Blue chip stocks are often the backbone of an investors portfolio, and are held for the long term.
-New investors looking to learn how to invest in stocks should make high quality blue-chip stocks their primary focus.
+Investors, especially those just learning how to buy stocks in Canada, should make high quality blue-chip stocks their primary focus.

 An interesting piece of information before we move on to the best blue chips stocks in Canada though.

 Did you know that the term blue chip, when it comes to the stock market, is derived from the game of poker?

 Typically, blue chips held the highest value, and as such were the most important to hold in your stack.